trisongz/tfdsio/README.md

 ## Examples
 `tfdsio` aims to make it simple to turn your custom dataset into a training ready data pipeline.
-Built into `tfdsio` include useful utilities to allow working with GCS storage/Files much easier along with `PyFunctional` to enable efficient data processing pipelines.
+Built into `tfdsio` include useful utilities to allow working with GCS storage/Files much easier

 ### Minimal Example
 ```python